dstreefkerk/dstreefkerk.github.io/_posts/2025-06-30-powershell-scripting-best-practices.md

 * **PowerShell Constrained Language Mode (CLM):** Be aware of CLM if operating in locked-down environments (like WDAC enforcement).
 In CLM, some .NET methods, COM objects, and Add-Type are blocked.
 Best practice is to avoid relying on those in critical scripts or detect CLM via `$ExecutionContext.SessionState.LanguageMode` and warn the user.
 Prefer using approved cmdlets or .NET classes that are allowed.
 This ensures your script runs even under constrained settings (Good to Have for highly secure contexts).

+**Anti-Patterns:**
-**Anti-Patterns:** Hardcoding credentials or other secrets in plain text (one of the worst security sins) – not only can they be extracted from the script, but they might end up in version control or backups.
-Also, avoid using outdated or vulnerable protocols in scripts (e.g. forcing TLS 1.0, or using basic auth over HTTP) – instead update to use TLS 1.2/1.3 and secure APIs.
-Don't disable PowerShell security features for convenience: for example, setting `Set-ExecutionPolicy Unrestricted` or bypassing CLM without approval can expose the enterprise to risk.
-Another anti-pattern is not validating inputs that are used in sensitive operations (e.g., taking a user input and directly using it in a file path or SQL query) – always validate or sanitise inputs to prevent injection or abuse.
-Lastly, **do not log sensitive info** like passwords or private keys – logs often go to systems that many can read.
+- Hardcoding credentials or other secrets in plain text (one of the worst security sins) – not only can they be extracted from the script, but they might end up in version control or backups.
+- Avoid using outdated or vulnerable protocols in scripts (e.g. forcing TLS 1.0, or using basic auth over HTTP) – instead update to use TLS 1.2/1.3 and secure APIs.
+- Don't disable PowerShell security features for convenience: for example, setting `Set-ExecutionPolicy Unrestricted` or bypassing CLM without approval can expose the enterprise to risk.
+- Another anti-pattern is not validating inputs that are used in sensitive operations (e.g., taking a user input and directly using it in a file path or SQL query) – always validate or sanitise inputs to prevent injection or abuse.
+- Lastly, **do not log sensitive info** like passwords or private keys – logs often go to systems that many can read.

 ## Module and Dependency Management